jkr11/open-science-mentions/notes.md

 # Datasets are available on request:
 The raw data supporting the conclusions of this article will be made available by the authors, without undue reservation.

-We need to implement rotations for mullvad.
-Maybe we should try different schedulings?
-So either rotating after a fixed intervall, rotating after some multiple of downloads, rotating after specific errors (which code)?.
-Depending on the sophistication of the anti-scraping techniques, we may need to change system time.
-So we should run on a vm?
-Should we use multiple VMs? do we need a vm manager?
-Start out by building a scheduling class.